markfinger/python-webpack/README.md

 ```

 To avoid unintended side-effects and inexplicable behaviour, ensure that your functions are both idempotent and
 always return an entirely new object.
-Providing or extending mutable objects is an easy recipe for unhappiness.
+Extending mutable objects is an easy recipe for unhappiness.

 ### Configuring the build